Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to get affordable car insurance after an accident

 Your car insurance rates may go up after an accident — but it depends on your driving history and how the accident went down.

-How long will a claim affect my car insurance for?
+- How long will a car insurance claim stay on record?

 How much does car insurance go up after a claim?

-How can I save money on car insurance if I’ve made previous claims?
+How can I save money on car insurance after a claim?

 - Re-evaluate your coverage.
 Check to see if you have more coverage than you need, and change it if you do.
 For example, if your deductible is more than the value of your car, collision coverage may not be worth the cost.